Application for trail-o punching and timed control operation

 • Manual - The marshal can start an upload manually by clicking the upload button on a line on the Results screen.

-• If the automatic or batch transfer fails, the application offers to open this dialog where you can change the parameters of future uploads.
+• If the automatic or batch transfer fails, the application offers to open this dialog, where you can change the parameters of future uploads.

 ANT Master Server